Have you thought about how many embryos to transfer in your IVF cycle, or just left the decision to the doctor?

 - have a medical condition which may affect successful implantation

-Research has shown that in women over the age of 40, risks of multiple births and other complications associated with transferring two embryos are lower than for younger women.
+Researchers have noted that risks of multiple births and other complications associated with transferring two embryos are lower in women over 40 than for younger women.

 Our top fertility doctors in Malaysia also presented the below report after studying 396 IVF cases

-Most clinics will offer you embryo monitoring, to ensure only the highest quality embryos are transferred.
-This can often negate the need for transferring multiple embryos.
+Most clinics will offer you embryo monitoring or pre-implantation genetic screening, to ensure only the highest quality embryos are transferred.
+This negates the need for transferring multiple embryos.

 Are three embryos ever transferred?

 Research has shown that the risks of transferring three embryos outweigh the benefits.
-This study published in The Lancet shows that the transfer of three or more embryos should be avoided as it can significantly increase risks such as premature birth, and it does not appear to increase the chances of a live birth either.
+The transfer of three or more embryos should be avoided as it can significantly increase risks such as premature birth, and infact, it lowers the chances of a live birth.

 Transferring more embryos on day-3 vs. day-5

-However, you may be advised to transfer your embryos at day 3, particularly if you have a low number of poor quality embryos.
+However, you may be advised to transfer your embryos at day 3, particularly if you have a low number of relatively poor-quality embryos.
 This is because the uterine environment may provide a better chance of growth for the embryos as compared to the IVF laboratory.

 Sometimes, if you do have embryos transferred on day 3, your doctors may advise you to transfer up to four embryos to improve your chances of a successful pregnancy.